-John Kaempf specializes in defending churches and religious schools in Oregon, Washington, and Idaho sued for child sex abuse allegedly committed by employees or volunteers.
+John Kaempf specializes in defending churches and religious schools in Oregon sued for child sex abuse allegedly committed by employees or volunteers.
 He also defends child sex abuse lawsuits against individuals.

-He has 30 years of experience successfully defending child sex abuse cases in the state and federal courts of the Pacific Northwest, both at trial and on appeal.
+He has 30 years of experience successfully defending child sex abuse cases in the state and federal courts of Oregon, both at trial and on appeal.
 He also assists local counsel with child sex abuse cases against religious entities nationwide.

 He is well versed in the unique laws about vicarious liability for child sex abuse and the statute of limitations for child sex abuse claims.
 He has extensive experience successfully defending these volatile, high exposure cases at trial and on appeal.